 We love the circuit trek in Torres Del Paine National Park.
+Check out our Top 10 Tips for the Torres Del Paine Circuit Trek in Patagonia.
 It is a fast paced trekking adventure at the bottom of the world.
-If you like beautiful and remote mountain experiences, then you need to consider trekking in Patagonia.
+If you like beautiful and remote mountain experiences, and sick of high altitude trekking, then you need to consider trekking in Patagonia.
 You will not be disappointed.

 Top 10 Tips for the Torres Del Paine Circuit Trek in Patagonia